Do Go On - 425 - The WWI Christmas Truce

 I know.

-That's about it.
-If we were in England,
+But if we were in England,

-we would not be saying any.
+we would not be saying anything.

 But we love Australia.